-Our monthly surgical assisting newsletter is sent out to bring you news and stories helpful and interesting to your career.
+Our surgical assisting newsletter brings you news and stories helpful and interesting to your career.

 We will also be featuring students and graduates to give you a closer look at our program.

 In this issue, RASA graduate Christina Gonzales

 is featured.
 Christina has made the transition from working in an office clinic setting where she scheduled and prepared patients for surgery to actually moving into the Operating Room as a Surgical Assistant and working with those same patients during their procedures Christina passed her SA-C certification exam in 2019 as well!

 This month we will show you how life can change as an SA-C.

 Meet our Program Director Alice L. Dungen!

 Did you know RASA can now set up a business-to-business contract to get you trained as an employee?
 We will work directly with your facility to get you trained, so that you, as the student, do not need to pay for anything.